Driver Codes

 • Providing drivers with a Driver Checks Privacy Notice

-• Retaining mandate records for up to six years
+• Retaining mandate and audit records for evidential purposes

 You (business customer)